programophile/programophile/README.md

 </p>

 - 🔭 I’m currently working on ...NLP, Ai and ML
-- 🌱 I’m currently learning ...MERN , NN
+- 🌱 I’m currently learning ...
+Neural Networks , Machine Vision and Natural Language Processing
 - 👯 I’m looking to collaborate on ...
+Research based on ML or Ai
-- 🤔 I’m looking for help with ...everything
+- 🤔 I’m looking for help with ... building ai agents
-- 💬 Ask me about ...
+- 💬 Ask me about ... python , data science , Ai
 - 📫 How to reach me: sad.yeamin.sayem@g.bracu.ac.bd
 - 😄 Pronouns: ...He/Him